 The study didn't turn out well for Jeromy.
 Let's just say that Jeromy is no longer a very handsome man.
 In fact, he is no longer Jeremy.

 DoucheTech stock soared after they announced the completion of the study.
-The execs celebrated by laying off 1,000 employees.
+The DoucheTech execs celebrated this by laying off 100 employees who "looked funny" and then going to a strip club.

 GLORP is the product of experimentation conducted on The SPIDE's home world.